maxencebonamy/nextjs-template/README.md

-# Next.js TypeScript Template
+# Next.js Template

-Welcome to the Next.js TypeScript Template!
+Welcome to my Next.js Template!
 This repository provides a robust starting point for building modern web applications using Next.js, React, and TypeScript.
 It comes pre-configured with a set of libraries and tools that streamline development, enhance productivity, and provide a solid foundation for your projects.

 ## Why Use This Template?